The stylesheets V3.7 Oct 2020

 - Current styles (the styles currently in use)

-- Default styles (the original styles in minified form)
+- Default styles (the default styles in minified form)

-- White styles (the original styles not minified)
+- Default unminified styles (the original styles not minified)

 - Extra styles only (an optional additional stylesheet)

 Whichever stylesheet was selected can then be edited and saved with Update styles.
-If any of 'Current', 'Default', 'White' or 'Mini' are selected then updated they will be saved as stylesheet.css – the main stylesheet.
+If any of 'Current', 'Default' or 'Default unminified' are selected then updated, they will be saved as stylesheet.css – the main stylesheet.
 Editing and updating 'Extra' will only change extra.css – an optional additional stylesheet that can be used if required to add special styles or try things out.

 Browsers will read extra.css after the others to enable normal styles to be modified without changing the main stylesheets.